nanocurrency/nano-docs/docs/protocol-design/networking.md

 --8<-- "network-details.md"

 ### IPV4/IPV6 addressing
-The system is built to completely support both IPV4 and IPV6.
+The system is built to only operate on IPv6 and uses IPv4-mapped IPv6 addresses to connect to IPv4 hosts.